bastienbosser/raspberry_project/README.md

     sudo curl -sfL https://get.k3s.io | sh -

-Retrieve the TOKEN that will allow to deploy the slaves with the command:
+Retrieve the TOKEN that will allow you to deploy the slaves using the following command:

     sudo cat /var/lib/rancher/k3s/server/node-token

-Now, deploy slaves .194,..., .197 with k3s:
+Now, deploy slaves .194,..., .197 using k3s:

     curl -sfL https://get.k3s.io | K3S_URL=https://myserver:6443 K3S_TOKEN=XXX sh - (Replace myserver by the IP of master and XXX by token retrieve) sudo k3s agent --server https://myserver:6443 --token NODE_TOKEN (Replace myserver by the IP of master and NODE_TOKEN by token retrieve)

-Verified that all Raspberry are ready by executing the following command on the master:
+Verified that all Raspberry are ready executing the following command on the master:

     sudo k3s kubectl get nodes